yueguoguo/yueguoguo.github.io/_posts/2021-10-31-data-science-journey.md

-like Microsoft, Google, Facebook (now Meta), etc., who have already practiced data science and machine learning in the core business (advertisement, search engine, cloud computing, etc.) for ages, traditional corporations in the industry sectors other than software or internet has just got started and still suffer from building an productive system that can help boost the revenue or reduce the operational cost.
-It's commonly seen in enterprises tha constructing a data science and machine learning system incurs high-cost of both infrastructure and human resources without signifant return-of-investment due to the lack of the expertise and experience.
+like Microsoft, Google, Facebook (now Meta), etc., who have already practiced data science and machine learning in the core business (advertisement, search engine, cloud computing, etc.) for ages, traditional corporations in the industry sectors other than software or internet has just got started and suffer from efficiently building an productive system that can boost the revenue or reduce the operational cost.
+It's still commonly seen in the enterprises that constructing a data science and machine learning system incurs high-cost of both infrastructure and human resources without signifant return-of-investment.

 [Gartner predicts that 85% of the machine learning projects will fail](https://www.gartner.com/en/newsroom/press-releases/2018-02-13-gartner-says-nearly-half-of-cios-are-planning-to-deploy-artificial-intelligence).